 Embalming is not required for direct cremation.
 Florida has a minimum mandatory 48-hour waiting period before cremation can take place.
 All Faiths Cremation Society utilizes refrigeration (rather than chemicals) to preserve the deceased.
 Refrigeration and dignified shelter of the remains is included in our basic direct cremation fee.

 Do I have to fly to Florida to make cremation arrangements for my loved one who passed away there?

 No, you do not.
 All necessary arrangements can be made with a simple telephone call.
 The cremation authorizations and purchase agreement can be faxed or sent by email.
 Click here to notify us of a death.
-The purpose of our web site is to make the direct cremation arrangement process as consumer-friendly as possible.
+The purpose of our website is to make the direct cremation arrangement process as accessible and consumer-friendly as possible.

 Can All Faiths Cremation Society arrange for the cremated remains to be scattered at sea?